jhmoon89/jhmoon89.github.io/_pages/about.md

 ## Jihoon Moon

 I am a PhD student at Purdue University, Assitive Robotics Technology Laboratory, advised by C. S. George Lee.
+My research interests are in the intersection of computer vision, deep learning and robotics.